Why dancers need creative rest

 - Finally, move based on how the words make you feel.
 Let your movement be guided by the emotions that the words bring up for you when you hear or say them.
 Reflect on that movement experience and choose a moment to hold on to.

 When you have finished, review each of the moments that you chose to hold on to from the different rounds of improvisation.
 Combine each of these movement moments into one short dance.
 Repeat this new dance, either in silence or while saying the phrase silently or out loud.

 Find 13 more great dance activities for creative rest, designed to help develop a meaningful creative rest practice for yourself or your students.
 This is a perfect resource for dancers, dance teachers, choreographers, dance business owners, or anyone who wants to explore the rejuvenating power of creative rest through gentle movement explorations, guided meditations, and simple improvisation prompts.
-Find it on sale for just $8 through June 30th here: The Holistic Collection of Dance Activities for Creative Rest.
+Find it here: The Holistic Collection of Dance Activities for Creative Rest.

 More resources for social and emotional learning through dance